 Most people don't think about tetanus until someone steps on a nail or gets scraped by a piece of rusty metal.
 Much like rabies, tetanus can seem like a minor infection.
-In reality, though, tetanus causes severe symptoms; they occur when an individual receives a wound and becomes infected with the Clostridium tetani bacterium - and the results may prove deadly.
+In reality, though, tetanus causes severe symptoms; they occur when an individual receives a cut and becomes infected with the Clostridium tetani bacterium - and the results may prove dangerous.

 Once infected, a progression of seemingly benign tetanus symptoms can take root before a diagnosis and treatment plan are even developed.
 However, learning the risk factors for the disease and knowing how to recognize its onset can help you survive.

-Certain Injuries Can introduce Clostridium Tetani Into Your System
+Certain Physical Damage Can Introduce Clostridium Tetani Into Your System

-Spores from the Clostridium tetani bacterium cause tetanus, and they generally exist in soil, animal feces and intestines, and even contaminated heroin.
-The spores typically enter the human body through open wounds.
+Spores from the Clostridium tetani bacterium cause tetanus, and they generally exist in soil, animal excrement and intestines, and even adulterated heroin.
+The spores typically enter the human body through open gashes.

-Sufferers might scrape a foot then step in contaminated dirt, allowing the resilient spores to enter the body.
+Sufferers might scrape a foot then step in polluted dirt, allowing the resilient spores to enter the body.
 Smaller maladies are occasionally ignored and improperly cleaned, allowing the bacteria to become more threatening.

 You May Experience Lockjaw While The Disease Incubates